laktoosivaba/cy/README.md

     const cy_err_t err_spin = cy_udp_posix_spin_once(&cy_udp_posix);
     if (err_spin != CY_OK) { ... }

-    // PUBLISH MESSAGES (no need to do anything else unlike in the case of subscription)
+    // PUBLISH MESSAGES.
-    // Optionally we can check if the local node has a node-ID.
+    // Optionally, we can check if the local node has a node-ID using cy_joined().
 It will automatically appear
     // if not given explicitly at startup in a few seconds; once appeared, it will always remain available,
-    // but it may change if a collision is discovered (should never happen in a well-managed network). if (cy_joined(cy)) {
+    // but it may change if a collision is discovered (should never happen in a well-managed network).
+    // Until joined, the local node cannot send multi-frame transfers (so the payload size is limited by the
+    // MTU of the underlying transport) and cannot send or receive responses to messages.
+In many applications
+    // these limitations are not substantial (esp. with large-MTU transports like Cyphal/UDP or Cyphal/serial). if (cy_joined(cy)) {
         char msg[256];
         sprintf(msg, "I am %016llx. time=%lld us", (unsigned long long)cy->uid, (long long)now);